arahiche/GONMF-ADMM/README.md

 # GONMF-ADMM: Graph Orthogonal Nonnegative Matrix Factorization using ADMM

+This repository will contain the code implementation of our paper "Forgery Detection in Hyperspectral Document Images using Graph Orthogonal Nonnegative Matrix Factorization", WMF-CVPR 2020.

 # Updates
-This reposity will be updated as soon as possi
+This reposity will be updated very soon.

-# Description
-This repositoy will contain a pytorch implementation of More details about the underneath model can be found in our paper accepted for publication in WMFCVPR 2020.
-Please cite our paper when you use this code!

 # Requirements

+# Citation
+Please kindly cite our paper when you use this code!